-What steps should a trustee take before making a discretionary distribution of trust assets?
+What steps should a trustee take before making a discretionary trust distributions?

 - Review the specific language contained in the Orange County living trust for guidance regarding discretionary trust distributions.